GregAndrews169/tata-imali_XRPL/README.md

 - **MTN Integration**: Tata-iMali seamlessly integrates with major African telecoms provider MTN's open API to obtain KYC (Know Your Customer) information and enables users to exchange the iMali-ZAR stablecoin for mobile money within the mobile money ecosystem.

+- **Tokenized Equities and ETF Trading**: Introducing the capability to trade in tokenized equities and ETFs using the iMali-ZAR stablecoin.
+This feature allows users to engage in equity and ETF trading on a secure, blockchain-based platform.

 ## Dependencies

 All project dependencies have been thoughtfully documented in the `package.json` file.